 Children of people who drink may hear the phrase ‘I drink because you do (insert here).’
-When something is said often enough and heard by you, sensitive and vulnerable ears, it may become believed as truth.
-Alcoholism is a disease which results from denial and people not being able to take responsibility for personal actions.
+When something is said often enough and heard by your, sensitive and vulnerable ears, it may become believed as truth.
+Alcoholism is a disease that results from denial and people not being able to take responsibility for personal actions.
 It becomes easier to put the blame on someone else rather than accept personal responsibility for the cause of the problem.

 Take Responsibility for your Decisions

 A person’s own behavior and actions belong to themselves and nobody else.
 The uncomfortable truth for individuals with alcoholism is the choices are not someone else’s nor are the consequences.
 The fact is, nobody can make someone else drink, or stop drinking.
 Ultimately, the decision to drink and to seek help with quitting comes from one source only.
-Blaming others for personal decisions can result in further denial and a shattering of relationships which comes from hurting family, friends and co-workers who are only willing to be blamed for someone’s drinking problem for so long before it becomes untenable.
+Blaming others for personal decisions can result in further denial and a shattering of relationships that comes from hurting family, friends, and co-workers who are only willing to be blamed for someone’s drinking problem for so long before it becomes untenable.

 Patterns of Behavior

 Making choices about how to deal with the difficult situations which arise is an uncomfortable, but necessary, part of life.
 Patterns of alcohol abuse can begin in the family but it does not excuse future patterns of behavior.
-It is the responsibility of the individual to make choices which are healthy.
+It is the responsibility of the individual to make choices that are healthy.
 Many options exist for receiving assistance and support to break old habits and patterns.
 Therapeutic intervention can be helpful when breaking through past challenges to address current realities as it regards alcoholism.

 Why People Drink